Lyons family: Norman Origin

 The family derives its name from the district of the Forest of Lyons, north of the town of Lyons-la-Forêt in Haute Normandie, where their seat was the Castle of Lyons.
 During the first decades of the 12th century, Henry I of England built a new castle in the district, the Château de Lyons-la-Forêt, where he died in 1135.

 The family name was originally 'de Lyons' ('of [the Castle and Forest] of Lyons').
 Later the 'de' was removed from the name of the family, producing merely 'Lyons'; some branches subsequently removed the 's' from the end of the word, producing 'Lyon'.
 The original arms of the family are described as, 'Sable, a chevron between three lions sejant-guardant argent'.
 The crest is described as 'On a chapeau gules, turned up ermine, a lion's head erased argent'.
-The motto of the family is 'Noli irritare leones' ('do not provoke the lions').
+The motto of the family is Noli irritare leones ('do not provoke the lions').

-Warkworth (Northamptonshire) Line
+Warkworth (Northamptonshire) line

 In 1066, Ingelram, Lord of Lyons, arrived in England with the Norman Conquest and was granted lands in Corsham and Culington.
-Fourteen years later, in 1080, a member of the Norman family, Nicholas de Lyons, emigrated to England with his son, Sir John de Lyons, who is considered the founder of the English Lyons family.
+Fourteen years later, in 1080, a member of the same family, Nicholas de Lyons, emigrated to England with his son, Sir John de Lyons.
+Nicholas's grandson, who was also named John (b.
+1100), travelled to the Holy Land.
 Nicholas was granted, by William I, lands in Warkworth, Northamptonshire, where his family subsequently bought Warkworth Castle, a castellated mansion consisting of a body with two wings, forming three sides of a quadrangle, with a large gatehouse and semi-circular towers, which was the English seat of the Lyons family until 1412.
 Warkworth Castle was converted into a spectacular house by subsequent owners, during the Jacobean period, but was demolished c.1805.

-Many genealogies erroneously state that the seat of the Lyons was Warkworth Castle in Northumberland: this is incorrect, Warkworth Castle in Northumberland belonged to the Percy family.
+Some genealogies incorrectly state that the seat of the Lyons was Warkworth Castle in Northumberland: this is incorrect, Warkworth Castle in Northumberland belonged to the Percy family.
 The English seat of the Lyons family was the identically named Warkworth Castle in Northamptonshire.

-Several members of the English branch of the family are buried in the Church of St Mary, Warkworth, Northamptonshire: in the North Aisle there is a tomb-chest with an effigy of enclosed Sir John de Lyons (fl.1322), who was Lord of Warkworth in 1322.
+Several members of the family are buried in the Church of St Mary, Warkworth, Northamptonshire: in the North Aisle there is a tomb-chest with an effigy of enclosed Sir John de Lyons (fl.1322) who was Lord of Warkworth in 1322; and an effigy of Sir John de Lyons (1320 – 1385).

-The eldest son of Sir John (the son of Nicholas) was also named John (b.1100), who travelled to the Holy Land.
-There was a branch of the family living in Norfolk, whose members included Sir John Lyon (1289 – 1346), and the father of the infamous English merchant Sir Richard Lyons, Sheriff of London, PC, MP (1310–1381), who was a friend of the poet Geoffrey Chaucer, and who was beheaded during the Peasants' Revolt by its leader Wat Tyler.
-Some members of the Norfolk branch intermarried with descendants of the branch that had emigrated to Scotland.
-From the Norfolk branch was descended the Middlesex Branch.